ryan258/ideaforge/HANDBOOK.md

 - AI Integration: The AI suggestions are now powered by the Ollama service.
 Encourage students to think critically about the AI-generated content and discuss how it aligns with their own ideas.
 - Persona Detail: While persona generation has improved, consider having students expand on the generated personas with more detailed characteristics based on their own experiences and imagination.
 - Progress Saving: The app doesn't yet save progress between sessions.
 Consider having students document their ideas, personas, and chosen directions externally as they work.
-- Partial Implementation: The Anvil, Workshop, and Finishing Touch sections have basic structures implemented.
+- Partial Implementation: The Workshop and Finishing Touch sections have basic structures implemented.
 Full functionality for these sections is coming soon.
 Use the current structures as starting points for class discussions and activities.
 - Social Media Content Generation: This feature is not yet fully implemented.
 Have students brainstorm and create content ideas manually based on their refined concepts.